BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 (ii) that are excluded in accordance with Article 81(2);

-(f) the amount of participations held in financial and credit institutions as referred to in Article 92(2) of Directive 2009/138/EC deducted in accordance with Article 68, to the extent that this is not already included in points (a) to (e).
+(f) the amount of participations held in financial and credit institutions as referred to in Article 92(2) of Directive/EC deducted in accordance with Article 68, to the extent that this is not already included in points (a) to (e).
 --- Page 51 ---
 2. The excess of assets over liabilities referred to in paragraph 1 includes the amount that corresponds to the expected profit included in future premiums set out in paragraph 2 of Article 260.